thindil/nish/README.md

 #### Precompiled packages

 There are available binary packages for Linux and FreeBSD 64-bit both on the download page.
-If you want to use Nish on different plaftorm, you have to build it from the source.
+If you want to use Nish on different platform, you have to build it from the source.

 #### Build from the source